 - Why does everything need to be ranked?
 And what’s with the overuse of superlatives?

-Everything here claims to be “Number 1” or “The Best”.
+Absolutely everything, everyone, and everywhere here claims to be “Number 1” or “The Best.”
 Magazines and TV shows constantly have the Top 10 everything.

 – An adjective describes something: “Australia is a big country.”